 - Your first kiss probably felt like you were kissing the washing machine – mine did at least.

 Yeah!
 At least you know that there is always room for improvement.
-As you practiced these things on this list, you got better at them until that moment that you didn’t suck at them anymore.
+As you practised these things on this list, you got better at them until that moment that you didn’t suck at them anymore.

 Congratulations.
 You took action.